 1926Handelsakademie, Vienna, Austria

-Gertrud and her husband, Otto, are known for their elegant, classical vessel forms of turned earthenware that were expertly glazed and fired.
+Gertrud Natzler and her husband, Otto, are known for their elegant, classical earthenware vessel forms that she threw and were glazed and fired by Otto.
 They were artistic collaborators for over 30 years.

 Soon after meeting in Vienna, Austria, Gertrud encouraged Otto to take up ceramics.
 They worked in the workshop of Franz Iskra where they used commercially available glazes.
 In 1935 Otto and Gertrud set up their own studio and installed an electric kiln.
 Not knowing the correct firing temperatures or chemistry of commercially available glazes they had used in Iskra’s studio, the first firing failed.
 Otto applied his engineering discipline to research and develop a palette of glazes he liked and could control.
 He succeeded in 1935.